yanliu1111/supabase-chatgpt-your-pdf/README.md

       after insert on document_sections
       referencing new table as inserted
       for each statement
-      execute procedure private.embed(content, embedding);
+      execute procedure private.embed(content, embedding, 10);
     ```

-    Note we pass 2 trigger arguments to `embed()`:
+    Note we pass 3 arguments to `embed()`:

     - The first specifies which column contains the text content to embed.
     - The second specifies the destination column to save the embedding into.

-    There are also 2 more optional trigger arguments available:

-    ```sql
-    create trigger embed_document_sections
-      after insert on document_sections
-      referencing new table as inserted
-      for each statement
-      execute procedure private.embed(content, embedding, 5, 300000);
-    ```

-    - The third argument specifies the batch size (number of records to include in each edge function call).
-Default is 5.
+    - The third specifies the number of records to include in each edge function call.
-    - The fourth argument specifies the HTTP connection timeout for each edge function call.
-Default is 300000 ms (5 minutes).

-    Feel free to adjust these according to your needs.
-A larger batch size will require a longer timeout per request, since each invocation will have more embeddings to generate.
-A smaller batch size can use a lower timeout.

 1. Apply the migration to our local database.